What is music therapy?

 Who Can Benefit From The Advantages of Music Therapy?

-used the advantages of music therapy.
+used the advantages of music therapy for centuries.
 Sound therapy has been used by notable groups, including:

 – People who have experienced traumatic events like war, natural disasters, and accidents deal with their feelings and emotions.